US IPOs (Initial Public Offerings)

 FieldTypeDescription

-verbstringEvent type identifier
+verbstringEvent type identifier (PascalCase — see Event Types above).

-offering_referencestringUnique IPO offering ID
+offering_referencestringUnique IPO offering ID.
+Treat as opaque.

 Allocation Events

-Allocation events include additional account-specific fields:
+Allocation events include additional account-specific fields at the top level (alongside the envelope):

 {

-"verb": "allocation",
+"verb": "Allocation",

-"offering_reference": "FI111225",
+"offering_reference": "EXMP260615",

 "account_number": "511768662",